 Endometriosis is defined as the presence of endometrial glands and stroma outside the endometrial cavity and uterine musculature.
 These ectopic endometrial implants are usually located in the pelvis, but can occur nearly anywhere in the body.
-Endometriosis can be associated with many distressing and debilitating symptoms, such as pelvic pain, severe dysmenorrhea, and dyspareunia (57, 58).
+Endometriosis can be associated with many distressing and debilitating symptoms, such as pelvic pain, severe dysmenorrhea, and dyspareunia (56, 57).
 It also often causes infertility and deteriorates quality of life of women in reproductive ages.
 Despite numerous studies, considerable controversy remains regarding the incidence, pathogenesis, natural history, and optimal treatment of this disorder.
-As a pathogenesis of the disease, the implantation theory is most widely believed which proposes that endometrial tissue from the uterus is shed during menstruation and transported through the fallopian tubes, thereby gaining access to and implanting on pelvic structures (59).
+As a pathogenesis of the disease, the implantation theory is most widely believed which proposes that endometrial tissue from the uterus is shed during menstruation and transported through the fallopian tubes, thereby gaining access to and implanting on pelvic structures (58).
 However, substantial molecular mechanisms that corroborate the theory have not been clearly elucidated.
 In addition, how the implanted endometriotic lesion grows or regresses is not well understood either.

 Studies on its pathogenesis for long years suggest that endometriosis has features of a chronic inflammatory disease.
-For instance, elevated concentrations of proinflammatory mediators (60-63) and increased concentrations of inflammatory cells (64, 65) have been reported in the peritoneal fluid of women with endometriosis.
-In addition, inflammatory responses occurring in endometriotic cells are suggested to accelerate endometriosis (66-68).
-The inflammatory changes observed in the peritoneal cavity are assumed to be induced by endometriotic cells, local inflammatory cells (69), and secretory products such as prostaglandins(63) and proinflammatory cytokines (58, 70, 71).
-Proteinases activated in the coagulation cascades are also possible inducers of inflammation in endometriosis (72).
-Interestingly, thrombin activity, though weak, has been demonstrated by the presence of fibrin monomers in the peritoneal fluid (73).
+For instance, elevated concentrations of proinflammatory mediators (59-62) and increased concentrations of inflammatory cells (63, 64) have been reported in the peritoneal fluid of women with endometriosis.
+In addition, inflammatory responses occurring in endometriotic cells are suggested to accelerate endometriosis (65-67).
+The inflammatory changes observed in the peritoneal cavity are assumed to be induced by endometriotic cells, local inflammatory cells (68), and secretory products such as prostaglandins(62) and proinflammatory cytokines (57, 69, 70).
+Proteinases activated in the coagulation cascades are also possible inducers of inflammation in endometriosis (71).

-Another specific feature of endometriosis is recurrent bleeding (74).
-Early peritoneal lesions frequently represent one or more small endometriotic polyps emerging from glandular structures located in the subperitoneal tissue (red lesions) (75).
-These early lesions are highly vascularized implants and bleed at menstruation (76).
-The puckered, pigmented lesion is characterized by a variable amount of fibrosis, a moderately vascularized stroma, glands with intraluminal debris, and the presence of hemosiderin-laden macrophages (black Endometrial cyst is a pseudocyst likely to be formed by a hematoma that causes invagination of the ovarian cortex, and is colonized by endometriotic epithelium and stroma.
-On histologic examination evidence of extravasation of red blood cells or the presence of hemosiderin-laden macrophages has been found in a large proportion of biopsies of histologically verified endometriosis (77).
+Another specific feature of endometriosis is recurrent bleeding (72).
+Early peritoneal lesions frequently represent one or more small endometriotic polyps emerging from glandular structures located in the subperitoneal tissue (red lesions) (73).
+These early lesions are highly vascularized implants and bleed at menstruation (74).
+The puckered, pigmented lesion is characterized by a variable amount of fibrosis, a moderately vascularized stroma, glands with intraluminal debris, and the presence of hemosiderin-laden macrophages (black lesions).
+Endometrial cyst is a pseudocyst likely to be formed by a hematoma that causes invagination of the ovarian cortex, and is colonized by endometriotic epithelium and stroma.
+On histologic examination evidence of extravasation of red blood cells or the presence of hemosiderin-laden macrophages has been found in a large proportion of biopsies of histologically verified endometriosis (75).
 Once bleeding occurs, hemostasis follows by activating coagulation cascade.
-Blood clot is a characteristic of endometrioma in a clinical setting (78).
 It is thus quite feasible that endometriotic lesions are exposed to various substances produced in the coagulation process.
 Thrombin is one of the typical products of the process which not only catalyzes plasminogen to plasmin but stimulates PAR1.